RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

 Functionality
 ========================

 By default, 2 MB of the DDR RAM are reserved for the Deep Memory Acquisition.
 The DDR memory allocated to the DMA can be configured through the **reg** parameter to a maximum of 256 MB.
-The :ref:`device tree ecosystem <ecosystem>` must be rebuilt after changing this parameter.
+Afterwards, Red Pitaya must be **restarted** for this change to take effect.

 **Changing Reserved Memory**